Agree with our rating?

 Intuit Merchant Services Lawsuits and Fines

 We have seen evidence that Intuit, Inc. was fined $11 million in 2014 as part of a scheme to keep employee salary levels suppressed.
-As of 2019 Intuit is facing major allegations and a class-action suit filed by California’s Santa Clara County that the company allegedly duped low-income taxpayers to pay for free tax preparation online.
-This case is still in litigation, with the most recent update coming in March 2021, when a judge ruled that a $40-million settlement was not enough for consumers in the class, and then in July 2021, when Intuit attempted to send arbitration for class-action cases against itself to small claims court, which was denied.
+Intuit also faced major allegations and a class-action suit filed by California’s Santa Clara County in 2019 that the company allegedly duped low-income taxpayers to pay for free tax preparation online.
+The most recent update came in March 2021, when a judge ruled that a $40-million settlement was not enough for consumers in the class, and then in July 2021, when Intuit attempted to send arbitration for class-action cases against itself to small claims court, which was denied.

 Intuit Merchant Services Customer Support Options